tmaxmax/cpp-socket/README.md

 1. `ClientMessage` – a private/public message from a client,
 1. `ServerMessage` – any message sent from the server to the client,
 1. `ClientRegistration` – messages from the client with the user name it wishes to identify itself; sent when the client connects to the server,
+1. `RegistrationSuccess` – sent by the server to the client when registering succeeded,
 1. `Disconnect` – sent by the client when it leaves the chat.

 The `ClientMessage` body has the format: